Global Privacy Notice

 - “supplier services”: provision of products and services to Linklaters by suppliers or service providers;

-- References in this notice to “you” or “your” are references to individuals whose personal data Linklaters processes in connection with client services, supplier services, or visitor services.
+References in this notice to “you” or “your” are references to individuals whose personal data Linklaters processes in connection with the items listed above.
 For the avoidance of doubt:

 - any reference in this policy to our “clients” or “suppliers” includes their employees or other staff whose personal details we process;